vpac-innovations/basemap/README.md

     popd
 ```

-Run the builder in the context of a PostGIS server, using
+Run the builder in the context of a PostGIS server:

 ```bash
 sudo docker pull jamesbrink/postgresql